 If you enjoyed this post and like the blog, consider becoming a patron to support further growth and future content.

-Well, it had to happen sooner or later, but I’m finally turning my attention to the raven haired characters in shows.
 While not as flashy as certain other colours, there’s something to be said about the beauty of black hair.
 Below are my top 5 female characters from anime with black hair and I’d love to know your picks.
-I kind of based the selection on how cool a beauty they were so some of my favourite black haired characters got cut a little bit (sorry Sawako).
-Next week I’ll turn my attention to the guys, though I’m pretty sure people who’ve followed the blog for awhile already know who is going to be number 1.
+I kind of based the selection on how cool a beauty they were so some of my favourite black haired characters got cut a little bit.

 Please note there are potential spoilers in the descriptions below.